How to Choose a Kindergarten in Singapore (2026)

 Subsidies: What You Are Entitled To

 Singapore offers substantial subsidies for preschool education.
-Your actual cost may be much lower than the sticker price.
+Your actual cost may be much lower than the sticker price — and a lot of families leave money on the table simply because they do not realise they qualify.

 Basic Subsidy